memo-567/MeshCore-FAQ/README.md

 - If you are using the Android or iOS client, the other client, repeater, or room server may have the wrong time.

 You can get the epoch time on <https://www.epochconverter.com/> and use it to set your T-Deck clock.
 For a repeater and room server, the admin can use a T-Deck to remotely set their clock (clock sync), or use the `time` command in the USB serial console with the server device connected.

+### Q: How to connect to a repeater via BLE (bluetooth)?
+**A**
+You can't connect to a device running repeater firmware  via bluetooth.
+Devices running the BLE companion firmware you can connect to it via bluetooth using the android app

 ---